Paradox Service Terms

 D. Client Third-Party Providers.

-In connection with its use of the Services, Client may, and may request that Paradox, import data from and export data to third-party service providers used by Client (with whom Client has entered into a separate agreement) (“Client Third-Party Providers”).
+In connection with its use of the Services, Client may, and may request that Paradox, import data from and export data to third-party service providers used by Client (with whom Client has entered into separate terms), including via an integration with the Services (“Client Third-Party Providers”).
 In such an instance, Client authorizes Paradox to transfer (import and export), store, and process such data on Client’s behalf.
-Paradox will not be responsible for any act or omission of Client Third-Party Providers, including Client Third-Party Provider’s access to, use, provision, modification, or deletion of Client Data.
-Paradox does not warrant or support any Client Third-Party Service.
+Paradox will not be responsible for any act or omission of Client Third-Party Providers, including a Client Third-Party Provider’s access to, use, provision, modification, or deletion of Client Data.
+Paradox does not warrant or support any products or services provided by a Client Third-Party Provider.

 B. MESSAGING TERMS AND CONDITIONS.

-Paradox may provide Client and Client’s Users with access to Short Message Service (SMS), Multimedia Messaging Service (MMS) or other messaging services in connection with the Services.
-Client will ensure its and its Users’ full compliance with applicable law and the requirements of any and all regulatory agencies with respect to such services, including but not limited to the Telephone Consumer Protection Act (“TCPA”).
-For example, Client may be subject to the restrictions of the TCPA when Client messages any person for the purposes of marketing services to them through automated systems.
-As such, Client agrees to comply with all requirements of the TCPA in connection with any messages it sends using the Services.
-For additional information, Client may review the practices contained in the latest version of CTIA’s Short Code Monitoring Handbook and Messaging Principles and Best Practices Guide.
-The practices contained in these documents are designed to protect consumers in a manner approved by wireless carriers.
+Client and its Users may have access to Short Message Service (SMS), Multimedia Messaging Service (MMS) or other messaging services in connection with its use of the Services.
+Client will ensure its and its Users’ full compliance with Applicable Law and the requirements of any and all regulatory agencies with respect to such services, including the Telephone Consumer Protection Act (“TCPA”).
+For example, Client may be subject to the restrictions of the TCPA when Client messages any person for the purposes of marketing services to such person through automated systems.
+For additional information on messaging compliance, Client may review the practices contained in the latest versions of CTIA’s Short Code Monitoring Handbook and Messaging Principles and Best Practices (collectively, the “CTIA Resources”).
+The practices contained in the CTIA Resources are designed to protect consumers in a manner approved by wireless carriers.

 C. SHORT AND LONG CODE REGISTRATION REQUIREMENTS.